Are Full-Service Law Firm Boutiques the Future?

 The emerging trend making waves in the legal profession

-A boutique firm's attorneys all specialize in one niche area of practice.
-Although most midsize and large law firms have structured themselves to offer a broad range of services, a growing number of lawyers are setting up these smaller practices, choosing to focus the work of the entire firm on one area of the law.
-This enables them to market their entire firm as specialists—or the closest thing to the term "specialist" that's permitted in their jurisdictions.
+A growing number of lawyers are setting up these smaller practices, choosing to focus the work of the entire firm on one area of the law.
+This enables them to market their entire firm as specialists, or the closest thing to the term "specialist" that is permitted in their jurisdictions.

-Boutique law firms tend to be smaller, and small practices are nothing new.
+Small law practices are nothing new.
 The number of solo practitioners in the U.S. remained consistent from 1980 through 2005, according to a 2016 demographics report by the American Bar Association.
 The number of attorneys active in firms of two to five lawyers dwindled by 8 percent during that same time period, but a boutique firm isn't about size.
 It's about specialization.

 Boutique Law Firms Emerge Globally

-American firms are not the only ones undergoing this type of change.
-A China Law Blog article discussed how boutique law firms in Asia are drawing business away from the general practice firms.
+American firms are not the only ones undergoing this transition.
+In the last decade, boutique law firms in Asia have drawn business away from general practice firms.
 The shift from midsize and large law firms to boutique legal services is driven by a desire to reduce costs as well as to obtain the services of better attorneys with specialized experience.